ostelco/ostelco-core/horde/README.md

 and we will also introduce more encryption/authentication parameters for the grpc connection

-The name "horde" is used, since one of the components we will be interfacing with is called "horde".
+The name "horde" is used for the associated directory, since one of the components we will be interfacing with is called "horde".